JKirchartz/jkirchartz.github.com/_drafts/unpublished-your_culture_is_not_your_culture.md

 ---

 You're expanding - finally a second floor or multiple offices or your second round of hiring - it's the big show now.
-You've got to project your vision and image on a whole new set of employees.
+You've got to project your vision and image on a whole new group of employees.
-You work hard brainstorming your company values, hours of meetings, days of discussion, and finally you come up with a handful of things that define who You are as a Corporate Person.
+You work hard brainstorming your company values, hours of meetings, days of discussion, and finally you get a handful of things that define who You are as a Corporate Person.
 A list of words or concepts, about how fun and unique and valuable your business is, but like really good and meaningful ones, man!
 It's easy to pay lip service to these values, point at a sign on the wall, and say "This is what We are!" but do those values actually lead to success?